-Serbia: Energy Minister Antic, No plans to delay construction of the South Stream17.
-June 2014. / News Serbia Energy
+Serbia: Energy Minister Antic, No plans to delay construction of the South Stream, News Serbia Energy

 Serbian Minister of Energy and Mining Aleksandar Antic said that there were no plans to delay construction of the South Stream pipeline through Serbia.
 We see the South Stream as the European project says Antic.

 – As I see it, such plans do not exist even in the member states of the European Union.
 I believe that the European Commission, the EU member states and Gazprom, namely the owners of the South Stream will find the solution on the outstanding issues as soon as possible – he said to the press in front of the Serbian government.